phadej/cabal-extras/cabal-docspec/MANUAL.md

 ===========

 *cabal-docspec* is a doctest runner closely integrated with *cabal-install*.
-In common scenarious cabal-docspec is able to self-configure using cabal-install generated metadata (*plan.json*).
+In common scenarios cabal-docspec is able to self-configure using cabal-install generated metadata (*plan.json*).
 Another important difference is that cabal-docspec doesn't depend on *ghc* library, but rather invoke the *ghci* executable.